 The Community Youth Development and Prevention Team is a research team affiliated with the

-This site provides a platform for researchers from the KU Work Group Team for Community Youth Development and Prevention to work collaboratively with community partners to support positive change and improvements in local communities.
+This site provides a platform for researchers from the KU Center Team for Community Youth Development and Prevention to work collaboratively with community partners to support positive change and improvements in local communities.
 The intent of this shared space is to foster co-learning and synthesis of knowledge to enhance our collective understanding for supporting community youth development and prevention approaches in communities.

 Research Team Members